-Consequently, available animal data are considered to provide sufficient evidence of carcinogenicity of EDTMP-Na in rats which warrants a Category 1B classification.
+Consequently, available animal data are considered to provide sufficient evidence of carcinogenicity of EDTMP-H/-Na and thus EDTMP-CaNa in rats which warrants a Category 1B classification.

 However, following Annex 3.6.2.2.4.
 (CLP Regulation) beyond the determination of the strength of evidence for carcinogenicity from animal studies, a number of other factors need to be considered that influence the overall likelihood that a substance poses a carcinogenic hazard in humans.